[6 Work Tips] How to Clear iCloud Storage for Free - 2026

 Steps for Mac

-1. Navigate to the iCloud Drive folder in the Finder.
+1. Go to the iCloud Drive folder in the Finder.

 iCloud Drive folder in the Finder